DrChooper/SCIE4002/README.md

  -->

 ## Resources
+>**Note:** This course avoids custom scripts.
+Standard tools are used wherever possible.
+Some custom script were unavoidable.

 Here the list of resources I installed for this prac.
 So if you go work or study somewhere and you need these tools, they are all freely available.
 (Installation may vary depending on your set up)

 ### Chloe local install